ibexa/documentation-developer/docs/commerce/checkout/checkout_api.md

 The data is stored within the `CheckoutInterface::context` object.
 The last update time and status are also stored.

-To update the checkout, use the `CheckoutServiceInterface::updateCheckout` method and provide it with the `CheckoutUpdateStruct` struct that contains data collected at each step of the workflow, as well as a transition name to identify what step follows.
+To update the checkout, use the `CheckoutServiceInterface::updateCheckout` method and provide it with the `CheckoutUpdateStruct` struct that contains data collected at each step of the workflow, and a transition name to identify what step follows.

 All data is placed in session storage.